Azure/aaz/Commands/workloads/monitor/sap-landscape-monitor/_show.md

 # [Command] _workloads monitor sap-landscape-monitor show_

-Get configuration values for Single Pane Of Glass for SAP monitor for the specified subscription, resource group, and resource name.
+Show configuration values for Single Pane Of Glass for SAP monitor for the specified subscription, resource group, and resource name.

 ## Versions